ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 The layout you created won't override the default single page
-layout because it’s not associated with a specific type of content.
+layout because it's not associated with a specific type of content.
 When you created a layout for projects, Hugo automatically associated the layout with all content within the projects folder.
-In this case, there’s no association like that, so you have to explicitly assign the layout file to the `contact.md` Markdown file.
+In this case, there's no association like that, so you have to explicitly assign the layout file to the `contact.md` Markdown file.
 Open `content/contact.md` and specify the contact layout in the page's front
 matter by adding the following code:
 ```html
 ---